Centrio Mall

-Centrio Mall is an integrated mixed-use complex composed of a shopping mall, a hotel, a BPO/office building and a condominium tower located along Capt.
-Vicente Roa St. and Corrales Ave., cor.
-Claro M. Recto Avenue, Cagayan de Oro, Philippines.
+Centrio Mall is an integrated mixed-use complex composed of a shopping mall, a hotel, a BPO/office building and a condominium tower located along Captain Vicente Roa St. and corner Corrales and Claro M. Recto Avenues, Cagayan de Oro, Philippines.

 Following the concept of "shop, dine, live, work, and play", Centrio Mall occupies 3.7 hectares in the city's central business district.
-It is also across the road from Gaisano City Mall and one block away from SM CDO Downtown Premier, as well as Limketkai Mall.
+It is also across the road from Gaisano City Mall and one block away from SM CDO Downtown, as well as Limketkai Center.

 Centrio Mall is owned by the Ayala Corporation and has an estimated cost of ₱5 billion.

 Centrio Mall

 The three-level mall (excluding the basement level that serves as a parking space) has a gross floor area of 64,000 sqm and 44,000 sqm for a gross leasable area.

 During the construction period, Ayala executives decided to preserve two old acacia trees, which are believed to be 60 years old.
 The mall's alfresco area was built around the two large trees, which became the foundation of its mini-park called Centrio Mall Garden.
-The indoor park has become the premier attraction and at the same time a children's playground, making the mall the first eco-friendly and child-friendly shopping destination in the city.

 The mall's major anchor stores are Rustan's Fresh, and a two-level Robinsons Department Store.
 The mall is also the location of the Department of Foreign Affairs Consular Office Cagayan de Oro, a passport office serving the Northern Mindanao region which opened at the third level in June 2014.

 Home of more than 300 tenants composed of local, national and international brands of stores, boutiques, clinics, service centers and restaurants, the mall opened on November 9, 2012.
-It has four modern cinemas offering 2D and 3D technologies to movie-goers.
+It has four cinemas.

-Today, Centrio Mall since its opening is fast becoming a favorite venue, mostly of local trade fairs, fashion shows, exhibitions, concerts and other events being held either in activity center, which can accommodate more than 300 people, or in the garden.
+Today, Centrio Mall since its opening is becoming a venue, mostly of local trade fairs, fashion shows, exhibitions, concerts and other events being held either in activity center, which can accommodate more than 300 people, or in the garden.

+Centrio Corporate Center

+Centrio Corporate Center is Ayala Land’s premier office development in Cagayan de Oro.
+It is a 4-storey building sitting on top of the mall, technically making it a 7-storey building.
+It is a joint venture between Ayala Land Inc. and the Anflo Group.
+With approximately 11,380 square meters of gross floor area for traditional and BPO or KPO companies operating in Cagayan de Oro City, Centrio Corporate Center is located in a mixed-use development, together with Centrio Tower, Centrio Mall, and Seda Centrio.

+Seda Centrio Hotel

+Seda Centrio Hotel is an 8-storey hotel sitting on top of the mall, technically making it a 12-storey hotel.
+It opened in 2012, making it the second branch to open after the Seda Hotel in BGC, which opened the same year.